healerkx/PySQLKits/README.md

 python3 mysqldiff.py root:root@localhost/mydb root:123456@192.168.1.101:3307/mydb
 ```

-- relations is a tool to reveal tables' relationship
+- relations is a tool to reveal tables' relationship, TODO: I want to represent the relation graphically.